attia-mahmoud/HTTP2-Compliance-Tests/analysis/tables/test_outcomes_by_id.md

 Received modified: Caddy

-141 An endpoint MUST NOT generate an HTTP/2 message containing upgrade header field (RFC9113 Section 8.2.2) Received modified: Caddy
+141 An endpoint MUST NOT generate an HTTP/2 message containing upgrade header field (RFC9113 Section 8.2.2) Received modified: Caddy, Cloudflare

 142 The TE header field MAY be present in an HTTP/2 request; when it is, it MUST NOT contain any value other than 'trailers'.
 Received modified: Caddy
 Received unmodified: HAproxy

 151 If a DATA frame is received whose stream is not in the 'open' or 'half-closed (local)' state, the recipient MUST respond with a stream error (Section 5.4.2) of type STREAM_CLOSED.
 (Tested in the half-closed (remote) state.)
-Received unmodified: Caddy, Envoy, HAproxy, Nghttpx, Node
+Received unmodified: Caddy, Cloudflare, Envoy, HAproxy, Nghttpx, Node

 165 Pseudo-header fields MUST NOT appear in a trailer section.
-Received modified: HAproxy
+Received modified: Cloudflare, HAproxy